 French Bryant, III

-WAGI Rahsaan A. Edwards
+PM Rahsaan A. Edwards

 In 1898, Brother Richard H. Jones (L-7); S.B.
 Moten (L-7); Charles H. Posey (L-7); L.H.
 Wayne (L-3); Paul R. Stewart (L-3); William W. Grymes (L-1); and Levern Hughes applied to the Most Worshipful Prince Hall Grand Lodge of the District of Columbia for permission to work under dispensation under the name of "Charles Datcher Lodge".
 This dispensation was granted on January 3rd, 1899 empowering them to assemble and work after the manner of a Masonic Lodge.
 During that year, sixty-four (64) candidates were raised to the Sublime Degree of Master Mason.